skbkontur/gremit/README.markdown

 #GrEmit

-GrEmit is a library containing different helpers for generating code using Reflection.Emit with the main one being GroboIL - smart wrapper over [ILGenerator](http://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx).
+GrEmit is a library containing different helpers for generating code using Reflection.Emit with the main one being GroboIL - a smart wrapper over [ILGenerator](http://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx).

 ##Usage

 GroboIL is a replacement for ILGenerator.
-Instead of calling ILGenerator.Emit(OpCode, ..), call GroboIL.OpCode(..).
+Instead of calling ILGenerator.Emit(OpCode, ..), one calls GroboIL.OpCode(..).

 ###Example